General Santos: Utilities

-Majority of the city's power supply is being serviced by the second district of South Cotabato Electric Cooperative (SOCOTECO-II).
+The majority of the city's power supply is being serviced by the second district of South Cotabato Electric Cooperative (SOCOTECO-II).
 The said power distributor acquires the majority of its power needs for the city's consumption from the National Transmission Corporation (TransCo) while other sources are drawn from various Independent Power Producers (IPP) from nearby power plants and barges.